Article

 Only in metabase_data: databases

-Now, with our /tmp/serialize_load directory set, we can run the load command to load the metadata into out target environment, metabase-target.
+Now, with our /tmp/serialize_import directory set, we can run the import command to import the metadata into our target Metabase.

 --network metanet \